17 Beautiful Picnic Spots in the Blue Mountains

 Valley of the Waters Picnic Area

-A few minutes away from Wentworth Falls, the Valley of the Waters picnic area is right by Conservation Hut.
+The Valley of the Waters picnic area is right by Conservation Hut, just a few minutes away from Wentworth Falls.

 There are a couple of tables just to the side of the road, not exactly picturesque, but lookouts and waterfalls are just minutes away.
 This is the starting point for walks ranging from easy to super challenging.